aaachen/aaachen.github.io/content/notes/Obsidian.md

 If Google and LLMs are knowledge base built at the scale of internet, Obsidian is one built at the personal level.

 When starting off w. those kind of personal knowledge apps, it's quite easy to be overly concerned with a problem of search: how to *organize* things, so you can easily find them later in your own context of use.
-A common tendency then is to try to re-create this topology of information as you see fit in your mind: with folders, tags, links, visual dashboards, rules to create information (i.e. map of content, naming convention), and various note taxonomies.
+A common tendency then is to try to re-create this [[#Personal convention|topology]] of information as you see fit in your mind: with folders, tags, links, visual dashboards, rules to create information (i.e. map of content, naming convention), and various note taxonomies.

 Eventually, one can easily fall into the way of re-building [Yahoo](https://medium.com/@monishkumar/yahoo-vs-google-how-the-homepage-has-evolved-3476dc2929d6), which even on a personal scale can get quickly out of hand.
 In general, search is a hard problem because there're millions of ways you can carve up units of information semantically, but which results "fit" your future context of use[^1] and how to best fetch them are not predictable prior to the organization.